JosephTLucas/lintML/README.md

 ![](static/results.png)

 3. To get a more detailed report, use the `--full-report` argument (`lintML <your directory> --full-report`).
 Results are also persisted in `.avro` for later analysis and manipulation in your favorite data analysis tools.
+4. The cli also exposes optional arguments for `--semgrep-options` and `--outfile`.
+For instance, `lintML --semgrep-options "--config 'p/python' --config 'p/trailofbits'" --outfile obs/obs1.avro ~/example`

 ## Requirements